 How to select the best investment property

-•School quality: A major qualitative factor to consider is the quality of the local school district.
+A major qualitative factor to consider is the quality of the local school district.
 This will go a long way toward establishing the desirability of your property to many potential renters.
-Even if your target tenants don’t have kids, the quality of the local school district can say a lot about the city or neighborhood in which you’re operating.
+Even if your target tenants don’t have kids, the quality of the local school district can say a lot about the city or neighbourhood in which you’re operating.

-•Neighborhood outlook: Consider the long-term outlook of the neighborhood.
+Consider the long-term outlook of the neighbourhood.
 For instance, are there lots of construction cranes in your area?
 If so, there’s a strong likelihood the property values are on their way up.
-Look for signs of up-and-coming neighborhoods and cities when searching for the perfect investment market.
+Look for signs of up-and-coming neighbourhoods and cities when searching for the perfect investment market.

-•Average rents: The average rents in your target market will provide you with a better sense of the passive income you can expect to generate once you’ve acquired an asset and made any necessary improvements.
+The average rents in your target market will provide you with a better sense of the passive income you can expect to generate once you’ve acquired an asset and made any necessary improvements.
 It’s rare for rents to go down, so you can generally depend on them to continue rising steadily.
-This quantitative factor is an important one to factor into your investment plan.
+This quantitative factor is an important one to factor in your investment plan.

-•Number of listings: If there are lots of vacancies in your target neighborhood, it could be a sign the real estate market is overheated in that area.
+If there are lots of vacancies in your target neighbourhood, it could be a sign the real estate market is overheated in that area.
 You may want to look elsewhere—your target market could be in store for a correction.
 A quick qualitative analysis may show lots of homes for sale, properties that have been on-market for a long time or properties that have cut their asking price in recent months.

 Learning how to determine qualitative and quantitative factors will help you make savvier investment decisions.
 Balancing the traits of a specific prospective investment against your own needs as an investor will allow you to develop an investment strategy.